cheribaker/garden/content/notes/direct-sales.md

 #### Payment Processors
 We've set up standard credit card processing, Shopify Payments (Shop Pay), Google Pay, and Apple Pay.
 I was tempted to add Paypal but the sheer number of "they fucked us sideways" stories from small businesses scared me off Paypal for now.

-## Current Priorities

-We're wrapping up our last few work items and preparing for site migration.